Bootstrapping string models with entanglement minimization and Machine-Learning: Closed-string

 \subsubsection{Numerics}

 In fig.(\ref{ClosedString}) we show our results for the closed-string amplitude.
-We fixed $W_{10}$ and $W_{01}$ to the closed string values: $W_{10}=-2\zeta(5), W_{01}=2\zeta(3)^2$ and used the same grid as the open string.
+We fixed $W_{10}$ and $W_{01}$ to the closed-string values: $W_{10}=-2\zeta(5), W_{01}=2\zeta(3)^2$ and used the same grid as the open-string.
 We used $N_{\text{max}}=30$ in $D=10$ with $\lambda=1.6$ as our seed.
 The tolerance we used was $T=10^{-6}$.
-As the plots indicate, the closed string is obtained from minimization.
+As the plots indicate, the closed-string is obtained from minimization.
 Compared to the open-string case, here we expect the entangling power to be proportional to $s^4 \mathcal{N} Im {\mathcal M}$.
 The $s^4$ follows from the expectation that in supersymmetric closed-string theories, the leading correction is proportional to $Riemann^4$.
 The residue goes like $1/n^2$ for $n\gg 1$.
 Thus, the $1/s^3$ moment of the entangling power will be finite.
 However, for this class of amplitudes, the convergence of \eqref{clansatz} suggests that the $1/s^4$ moment is generally finite.
 We have considered both in the plots below.
 Both give comparable results.
 However, the convergence of the numerics is slower than what we found in the open-string case.
-In fig.(\ref{ClosedStringcells}) we show the our results for the ratio of $c_\ell^{(n)}$ from bootstrap to the $c_\ell^{(n)}$ from the exact solution for closed string for the leading and subleading Regge trajectories.
+In fig.(\ref{ClosedStringcells}) we show the our results for the ratio of $c_\ell^{(n)}$ from bootstrap to the $c_\ell^{(n)}$ from the exact solution for closed-string for the leading and subleading Regge trajectories.
 Ideally this ratio should be 1 and indeed we find nice agreement with 1 especially for the leading Regge trajectory.